 Preparing for open heart surgery

 Your healthcare provider will give you instructions on what you need to do as you get to your surgery.
-In most cases, the recommendations are regarding medications, food, drinking, alcohol, and tobacco.
+Most of the recommendations are regarding medications, food, drinking, alcohol, and tobacco.

 You may need to stop taking certain medications a week or two before the surgery.
 Blood thinners, such as aspirin or warfarin, are the most common medications that are stopped before surgery.
 Other common medications that are halted are drugs that can increase the risk of bleeding.